Geode not showing Galileo or Beidou satellites

 13 Apr 2021

-You can verify if a Geode unit is GPS only or Mulit-GNSS by entering the serial number on our Check Product Status web page.
-If you are running Geode Connect for Windows version 2.2.2 or newer, or the Android or iOS versions, then in Settings > NMEA Sentences you may just need to disable then enable the GNS sentence.
+You can verify if a Geode unit is GPS only or Mulit-GNSS by entering the serial number on our Check Product Status web page (unless the unit was upgraded later).
+If you are running Geode Connect for Windows version 2.2.2 or newer, or the Android or iOS versions, then in Settings > NMEA Sentences you may just need to disable and Save then enable the GNS sentence.

 Original article from 18 Sep 2019:

 An older Geode GNS1 unit may need a firmware update as described at the following web page.

 Geode Connect for Microsoft Windows PC version 1.2.2 has not yet been updated to show these satellites.
 Geode Connect for Android as well as Geode Connect for iOS (for GNS2 model units only) can show these satellites.
 If absolutely needing to see these satellites on a Windows PC, the Terminal (command prompt) tab can be used to check the receiver signal configuration by sending $JSIGNAL,INCLUDE in the terminal screen.
 It should report back $>JSIGNAL,INCLUDE,L1CA,G1,E1BC,B1 which is interpreted as follows.